rasky/g64drive/README.md

 ### Installation (source)

+Make sure you have:

+ * Go 1.12 or newer
+ * libftdi1-dev

-Make sure you have Go 1.12 or newer installed on your system.
-To download, compile and install g64drive from source code, simply run:
+installed on your system.
+Then, to download and build g64drive from source code, simply run:

 ```
     $ GO111MODULE=on go build github.com/rasky/g64drive